 The next couple of years had several team ownership changes.
 The most successful years include a 2003 game which was played at the Florida Orange Bowl and a playoff runs in 2004, 2005 and 2008.

 In 2013, The Vixen returned to the playoffs but now as part of the Independent Women’s Football League (IWFL) as the WPFL and the NWFL (2008 season) became defunct.
 The Vixen had a close game losing the Tier II Western Conference Championship to the Arlington Impact 14-18.
 The following year, the current owners Laura and James Brown acquired the team and currently still run operations.
 The Vixen played in the inaugural Legacy Bowl against the Carolina Queens.
 This bowl game was the first ever game to be 100% officiated by an all-female crew.

 In the 2016 regular season, the Vixen went undefeated 8-0 earning the title of Midwest Conference Champions.
 The Minnesota Vixen went on to face the New York Sharks for the Eastern Conference Title in which they won in double over time by returning a pick-six for 100 yards.
 The Vixen then made their first appearance in the IWF World Championship game against the Utah Falconz.

-The Vixen have proven themselves over the years as a successful franchise and in fact are the longest continuously operating tackle team in existence.
+The Vixen have proven themselves over the years as a successful franchise and in fact are the longest continuously operating women’s tackle team in existence.
 We take pride in having women of all shapes, sizes and athletic ability as part of our team.
-The 2015, ages ranged from 18-47 years young and range in size from 120 ponds to …well, a lot more than that.
+The 2017, ages ranged from 18-48 years young and range in size from 120 ponds to …well, a lot more than that.
 We are mothers, daughters, grandmothers, wives, girlfriends, nurses, teachers, personal trainers, military personal, students, warehouse workers and so much more.
 We all come from different backgrounds, but we share a love of football and come together as one team!